-- Bake uncovered for 30 minutes to a minimum temperature of 145°F. I recommend using a meat thermometer for pork tenderloin, smaller pieces cook quickly and you could otherwise end up with a dry tenderloin (I use an iGrill², that I absolutely love, because you can link your cell phone to it and walk away from the oven or grill while keeping tabs on your meat temperature just by checking your phone). (click photo if interested)
+- Bake uncovered for 30 minutes to a minimum temperature of 145°F. I recommend using a meat thermometer for pork tenderloin, smaller pieces cook quickly and you could otherwise end up with a dry tenderloin (I use an iGrill², that I absolutely love, because you can link your cell phone to it and walk away from the oven or grill while keeping tabs on your meat temperature just by checking your phone). (check it out under our recommended products)

 Remove meat from oven when done and let meat rest for at least 3 minutes before slicing.
 This will ensure a juicier slice of meat.